bfox9900/CAMEL99/README.md

   Added support for INLINE[ ] code in colon definitions.
 See LIB/INLINE99.FTH

 Jan 26, 2018
-  To /DEMO added: PONG.FTH  simple PONG game
+  To /DEMO added:
+- PONG.FTH  simple PONG game using SPRITES and sound with NO ISR control
 - QUICKSORT.FTH recursive quicksort demo
 - DUTCHFLAG7.FTH on screen combsort demo with multiple inputs